—Sections RMAL & CMAL

 E-mail.
 You may communicate with me by E-mail, but only for administrative matters.
 My address is MALAVET@LAW.UFL.EDU.
 E-mail messages from students must include the student's full name, so that I may ensure that I am communicating with a member of the class.
 I rarely answer substantive questions by E-mail because I find it a very inadequate medium to discuss course content.
 However, given the current state of affairs, you are welcome to send questions via email, but I will likely schedule a private ZOOM meeting to answer them properly instead of sending the a substantive reply.
 I rarely reply to attendance-related messages, since I check that at the end of the semester.

 Web Page, eLearning on Canvas.
-This Syllabus and the currently-available weekly Assignment Sheets will be posted on my web site (http://plaza.ufl.edu/malavet).
+This Syllabus and the currently-available weekly Assignment Sheets will be posted on my web site (http://plaza.ufl.edu/malavet) as long as that platform remains supported by the university.
 Additionally, I have created an area in the site for extensive evidence notes and will updated these class materials during the semester, as I deem appropriate.
 I have also created a Canvas course page in which I have posted printouts of the Power Point slides that I used last semester and I will update these printouts as I make changes to the current pages.
 I do not place materials on reserve in the library and I will not print out the material posted on the web site.
 It is your responsibility to review the website and the Canvas on eLearning course page regularly for updated class information; this is considered as part of your class participation for my course.

 - If you have any problems accessing the course website, please contact me directly via email.